 Here are some of the most common misconceptions about detoxification and why they were founded on a rocky foundation.

-But first, let’s talk about the 7 basic types of toxins/pollutants that we encounter on a daily basis!
+But first, let’s talk about the 7 basic types of toxins/pollutants that we encounter daily!

 7 Types of Toxins and Pollutants That Harm Our Health